com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 [WSL](https://docs.microsoft.com/en-us/windows/wsl); to get started, follow the instructions in the [manual](#manual) section below.
 Note that:

-* In some environments (such as WSL), mill might have to be run without a server (using `-i`, `--interactive` , `--no-server`, or
+* In some environments (such as WSL), Mill might have to be run without a server (using `-i`, `--interactive` , `--no-server`, or
   `--repl`.)

-* On Cygwin, run the following after downloading mill:
+* On Cygwin, run the following after downloading Mill:

 ```bash
 sed -i '0,/-cp "\$0"/{s/-cp "\$0"/-cp `cygpath -w "\$0"`/}; 0,/-cp "\$0"/{s/-cp "\$0"/-cp `cygpath -w "\$0"`/}' /usr/local/bin/mill